weleoka/ardeidae_py/README.md

 TCP and UDP server-client pair written in Python.

-This is for learning purposes whereby simple data packets can be sent and recieved.
+This is for learning purposes whereby data packets can be sent and recieved.
 The recommended tool to complement this experiment is Wireshark.

 All servers and clients call for python 3.

-## TCP
+## Usage
-### Server
-Execute as shellscript: ./tcpser.py

-tcpser will echo back the clients command.
-If an integer is recieved by the server then a file of the coresponding number of characters will be generated and sent to the client.

-The server can be switched to stream mode and will then send a set number of pakets at a set interval.

-Server default listening port: 8120

-### Client
-Execute client as shellscript ./tcpcli.py

-After making a request for a "file" transfer the client will wait for a confirmation from the server.

-If the "file" requested is particularly large the server will take quite a long time to generate it, and the server will not start sending pakets util the file is ready, and after notifying the client of this fact.

-Once a packet is recieved that notifies the client that the file is ready the client switches to recieve mode.

-Commands are "quit" or "stream" on the prompt.
+Commands are "quit", "stream", integer or string on the prompt.
 Stream swithes to streaming mode.

-### Advanced Client/Server  TCP:
-Look in the client code for HOST, PORT variable and change the values so that they correspond with the server which you are trying to connect to.

-Input "ls" "chdir" "dl" and "quit" commands at prompt.
-Any other input returns echo.

-* ls: requests and displays current working directory and all it's contents from the server
-* chdir: changes current working directory of the server (args: the directory to change to)
-* dl: downloads file (args: the file name to download)
-* quit: disconnects from server and closes socket

-## UDP
-### Server
-Execute as shellscript: ./udpser.py
+Integer request file, string requests an echo from server.

+Be aware of the config variable PrintFile, if true will attempt to output the whole file to console of client

+#### Stream
+The client can send a request for a paket stream by typing "stream" at prompt.
+The servers can send pakets at a set interval specified by client, in miliseconds.
+The servers have a paket limit in their settings.

+#### File
-The server just echo's back the clients message.
-Or if an integer is entered at the prompt then the server will generate a file of the corresponding number of characters and send that file to client.
+Servers will echo back the clients command, however if an integer is recieved by the server then a file of the coresponding number of characters will be generated and sent to the client.

-The server can be switched to stream mode and will then send a set number of pakets at a set interval.

-Server default listening port: 8121

-### Client
-Execute client as shellscript ./udpcli.py

 After making a request for a "file" transfer the client will wait for a confirmation from the server.

-If the "file" requested is particularly large the server will take quite a long time to generate it, and the server will not start sending pakets util the file is ready, and after notifying the client of this fact.
+If the file requested is particularly large the server will take quite a long time to generate it, and the server will not start sending pakets util the file is ready, and after notifying the client of this fact.

 Once a packet is recieved that notifies the client that the file is ready the client switches to recieve mode.

-Commands are "quit" or "stream" on the prompt.
-Stream swithes to streaming mode.
+#### Transmission ending
+The most significant differance between UDP clients and TCP clients is in their method of detecting the end of a transmission.

+UDP client will wait for UDP packets to arrive until socket.settimeout() expires, the timeout value is reset for every packet recieved..
+Change this value by changing RcvTimeOut_file variable.
+If requesting a large file from server it will take a while for the server to generate that file, if the client times out before the file begins to be sent by the server then try increasing value of RcvTimeOut_file.

+TCP client checks for an empty byte string from the socket.
+If this is detected it assumes the end of transmission.